 Finally, the third temptation is to doubt the influence we can have in our own communities.
 The first Christians rejoiced in their Sunday gatherings.
 After all, Christ and Christ alone, is the victor over sin and death!

 St. Ignatius of Antioch wrote to the Ephesians,

 Take heed, then, often to come together to give thanks to God, and show forth His praise.
 For when you assemble frequently in the same place, the powers of Satan are destroyed, and the destruction at which he aims is prevented by the unity of your faith.

-Further, some Christians seem to expect others to take care of this or that thing in the parish.
+Every soul matters.
+The body suffers when members do.
+Further, some Christians seem to expect others to take care of this or that thing in their respective communities.
 Here’s the truth: It’s your duty!

 No soul gets to have a “personal” relationship with Christ without His body, the Church.
 To really encounter Christ, to love him, is to consent to loving Him with others.
 The charity which grows and fosters in a living relationship with Jesus will necessarily impel a soul to love and care for His Church.

 Indulging in these temptations clouds our minds and hearts.
 If we cling to them, they deform our very selves.
 Our souls become entrenched in vice, and moulded by these shades of darkness.